 8.2 Security consideration

 Whether or not to take action to ensure the security of user data exchanging depends on the application implementation or the data sensitivity.
 For some real-time implementations of user data exchange the security issue could be addressed in the transportation layer by secure file transfer.
-For other off-line implementations, such as that sometimes generated data package would be temporarily stored in public websites, simple password protecting or XML encryption according to W3C XML Encryption Syntax and Processing specification may be applied on the data package to prevent unauthorized access of the user data.
+For other off-line implementations, for example generated data package would be temporarily stored in public websites, simple password protecting or XML encryption according to W3C XML Encryption Syntax and Processing specification may be applied on the data package to prevent unauthorized access of the user data.

-When XML encryption is used when creating the data package, the DXA should be capable of encrypting the user data and decrypting the XML encrypted data according to the W3C XML Encryption Syntax and Processing specification.
+When XML encryption is used to create the data package, the DXA should be capable of encrypting the user data and decrypting the XML encrypted data according to the W3C XML Encryption Syntax and Processing specification.

 9 Preferred User data reference XML expression